Angioedema

 Prevalence

-- IH-AAE: most common form of AE
+- AAE:- IH-AAE: most common form of AE

-- When compared to whites, the incidence of AE related to ACEI use are as high as 4 times that of whites.
-Note: Race is now recognized as a social, not biologic, construct and decisions about initiation of ACEI should not be influenced by self identified race.
+- ACEI-AAE: 0.1–2.2% of patients receiving ACEI (1)- The incidence of AE related to ACEI use in black individuals is as high as four times that of whites.
+Note: Race is now recognized as a social, not biological, construct and decisions about initiation of ACEI should not be influenced by self-identified race.

 - HAE